magooracss/gacwcontest/README.md

 gacwcontest
 ===========

-Calculate scores for radio amateur contests organized by GACW
+Calculate scores for radio amateur contests organized by GACW.
+This first version is oriented to WWSA contest